vinny-palumbo/AutonomousCars-TrafficSignClassification/README.md

 Overview
 ---
 In this project, I used what I've learned about deep neural networks and convolutional neural networks to classify traffic signs.
 I trained and validated a model so it can classify traffic sign images using the [German Traffic Sign Dataset](http://benchmark.ini.rub.de/?section=gtsrb&subsection=dataset).
+I reached a 95.5% accuracy on a test dataset of 12,500+ images.
 After the model was trained, I then tried out the model on images of German traffic signs that I found on the web.

 The Project
 ---